 Webcam Zoom Test — Test Your Camera's Digital Zoom

 Click Start Zoom Test to activate your camera and use the webcam zoom test to preview digital zoom levels from 1× to 5× on your live feed.
 Move the slider to zoom in and out in real time — all processed locally in your browser with no quality data uploaded.
 Check the resolution tester to see how zoom affects your camera's output resolution.
+Run the webcam fps checker to find out whether your camera hits 30fps or drops below it.

 Zoom Levels